IlseO(or Ilse) is a member in Netherlands . She has been a member for over 4 years (1,818 days).

 * a saying/proverb from your language that you like (with translation / explanation please)

 Feel free to write your card in German, French or Spanish - that would give me an opportunity to practice these languages again.
+I'm currently also taking a class in Japanese.

 Thank you so much for your effort and time!
 Happy postcrossing :-)